tjd1234/cmpt120fall2022/lectures/lecture10/lecture10notes.md

 b = get_int('What is b? ')
 ```

-This is both shorter, and more readable (the names of the function say what is
+This is both shorter, and more readable: the names of the function say what is
-happening).
+happening.
 Plus you can save `get_int` to re-use in other programs.

 Second, let's put the GCD algorithm in its own function: